Michigan Child Abuse Defense Attorneys

 Damage Control – A Reduced Sentence

-There are cases where a parent or caregiver momentarily loses control and hurts a child in an inappropriate way.
+There are cases where a parent or caregiver momentarily loses control and inappropriately hurts a child.
 These cases can range from minor emotional or physical abuse to serious life-threatening or fatal injuries.
 The importance of having a seriously experienced criminal defense attorney cannot be understated.
 A very persuasive defense lawyer can often find ways to resolve these cases in ways that will limit potential jail or prison time through plea bargains and sentence agreements and also reduce the chances of child custody problems, shorten the term of probation that may be imposed, and control the terms and conditions of probation.
 Courts that place these defendants on probation frequently order terms and conditions that can be so onerous and exhaustive that even the most responsible people struggle to comply.

 Child Protective Services

 In conjunction with criminal charges and often without any criminal charge at all, CPS frequently takes radical and sweeping measures to interfere in a parent’s parental rights when an allegation is made of neglect or abuse.
 Unfortunately, these workers often take false or exaggerated allegations and just assume they are true without a thoughtful review or a critical analysis of what may be motivating a false allegation.
 Worse yet, CPS workers are frequently overworked, which can result in an incomplete investigation and the substantiation of a false allegation.
 Our team will work with you to make sure the record is straight and stand in the way of an “investigation” that is really little more than a witch hunt.
-These investigations can result in the loss of parental rights, limitation or elimination of visitation and much more.
+These investigations can result in the loss of parental rights, limitation or elimination of visitation, and much more.

 Child Abuse Charges and Related Offenses